ng-doc/ng-doc/apps/ng-doc/docs/getting-started/what-is-ng-doc/index.md

 ## What's next?

-I'm going to improve the library further, adding new features and fixes to it and to start using the library, see the `*GettingStartedInstallation` article.
+I'm going to improve the library further, adding new features and fixes to it and to start using the library, see the `*InstallationAutomaticPage` article.